 Similar to Alternative 2, the Preferred Alternative includes measures to broaden the residential density range from 5-24 du/ac to 4-30 du/ac overall.
 Capacity for growth is based on minimum densities of each zone.
 Therefore, the results of the Preferred Alternative's ULCA reflect the new Urban Low Residential and Urban Cluster Residential minimum density of 4 du/ac instead of 5 du/ac.
 Similar to Alternative 2, which has a similar land use plan and minimum densities, this reduces the capacity of the single-family designated areas in the Preferred Alternative; however, the new minimum of 4 du/ac still meets urban densities as defined in CPSGMHB cases applicable to Kitsap County.
-The Preferred Alternative includes the greatest percent of multifamily dwellings, and promotes Mixed Use zoning similar to Alternative 2 with less Mixed Use in Central Kitsap and greater Mixed Use in Port Orchard.
-The Mixed Use and Multifamily zoning the Preferred Alternative partially offsets the reduction to 4 du/ac, similar to Alternative 2.
-In addition, the Preferred Alternative provides for additional reasonable measures beyond the Mixed Use and Multifamily zoning proposals.
+The Preferred Alternative includes the greatest percent of multifamily dwellings, and promotes Mixed Use in Port Orchard.
+The Mixed Use and Multifamily zoning the Preferred Alternative provides for additional reasonable measures beyond the Mixed Use and Multifamily zoning proposals.
 To promote efficient development in UGAs a list of additional reasonable measures proposed for application in the 10-Year Update are described in DEIS Appendix H and FEIS Appendix C.